Rohanpk23/MS-excel-Sales-data-dashboard/README.md

 1. KPIs specific to products : Filters used in any combination; Sales channel adopted, Day, month
 2. KPIs specific to Sales channels: Filters used in any combination; Country (TBD), Distributor(TBD), Day, Month
 3. Daily revenue and units sold for each month.
-3. For distributors working in different countries, the KPIs (revenue and units sold) following filters can be applied in any combination:
+3. For distributors working in different countries, the KPIs (revenue and units sold) following filters can be applied in any combination:													1.
+Country
-    a.
-Country/
-     b.
-Sales Channel/
+        2. Sales Channel
-     c.
-Product/
-     d.
-Day/
-     e.
-Month/
+        3. Product
+        4. Day
+        5. Month

  The TBD features are yet to be applied as improvements to the first version